splunk/splunk-ansible/docs/CONTRIBUTING.md

 * Write good commit messages
 * Break large changes into a logical series of smaller patches which individually make easily understandable changes, and in aggregate solve a broader issue

-Reviewers, the people giving the review, are highly encouraged to revisit the [Code of Conduct](#contributing/code-of-conduct.md) and must go above and beyond to promote a collaborative, respectful community.
+Reviewers, the people giving the review, are highly encouraged to revisit the [Code of Conduct](contributing/code-of-conduct.md) and must go above and beyond to promote a collaborative, respectful community.

 When reviewing PRs from others [The Gentle Art of Patch Review](http://sage.thesharps.us/2014/09/01/the-gentle-art-of-patch-review/) suggests an iterative series of focuses which is designed to lead new contributors to positive collaboration without inundating them initially with nuances:
 * Is the idea behind the contribution sound?
 * Is the contribution architected correctly?
 * Is the contribution polished?

+For this project, we require that at least 2 approvals are given and a build from our continuous integration system is successful off of your branch.
+Please note that any new changes made with your existing pull request during review will automatically unapprove and retrigger another build/round of tests.

 ##### Testing
 Testing is the responsibility of all contributors.
 In general, we try to adhere to [Google's test sizing philosophy](https://testing.googleblog.com/2010/12/test-sizes.html) when structuring tests.